sanskarGupta551/llm-instruct-cloud-deploy/README.md

 # llm-instruct-cloud-deploy

-# LLM Instruct Cloud Deploy

 **Train locally, deploy anywhere.**

-A complete, open-source workflow for instruction-tuning large language models (LLMs) on your own hardware, versioning them on Hugging Face, and enabling one-click, user-owned cloud deployment (GCP or AWS) with a Streamlit UI.
+> A complete, open-source workflow for instruction-tuning large language models (LLMs) on your own hardware, versioning them on Hugging Face, and enabling one-click, user-owned cloud deployment (GCP or AWS) with a Streamlit UI.

 ---